RedbudCoop/Redbud-Constitution/constitution/redbud_constitution.md

 9. Kitchen Small Appliances: As they are directly related to food preparation, the Stewards are responsible for purchasing all small appliances for the kitchen, including but not limited to: the toaster oven, coffee makers, blender.
 More expensive items (such as a new fridge, new Beast, or kitchen shelving) should be dealt with by the Stewards, House Managers, and Treasurers together.
 10. Stewards are responsible for finding as many local sources of food as possible.
 This includes buying local meat and purchasing CSA shares from farms in the region.
 They are responsible for purchasing and collecting this food.

 See the Bylaws of Von Cramm, Inc for a more complete description of these duties.
-The compensation for the two stewards includes no house job, no cooking, no HIP, and 3/4 off rent for a single room<sup>15</sup>.
-Stewards are elected for a year.<sup>16</sup>
+The compensation for the two stewards includes no house job, no cooking, no HIP, and 17.1% of rent for a single Cornell dorm room.<sup>15</sup> Stewards are elected for a year.<sup>16</sup>

 ## Treasurer
 Neither Redbud Cooperative, Inc. nor Von Cramm Hall can operate without sufficient funds.
 Making sure those funds are available and are used wisely is chiefly the responsibility of the Treasurer of Redbud.
 It is a responsibility not to be taken lightly.
 The duties of Treasurer of Redbud are primarily: